fijiaaron/raw2csv/README.md

     raw2csv sample1.dng

-To run the python version of the app:
+To run the python version of the app, first install dependencies:

     pip install -r requirements.txt
-    python raw2csv.py sample1.dmg
+    python raw2csv.py sample1.dng

 To build a standalone version of the app for Windows, Mac, or Linux with pyinstaller: